gdli6177/mcp-resend-email/README.en.md

 **Q: How do I upgrade to the latest version?**
 A: Just run with npx again. npx will always fetch the latest version automatically.

-**Q: How do I view logs or debug issues?**
-A: Logs will be printed to the terminal.
-For more verbose logs, set the environment variable `NODE_ENV=development`.

 ## Contributing